Freedom Communications: Sale to private equity

 In March 2003, a majority of the Hoiles family voted to sell the company, which at that time included 25 newspapers and eight television stations.
 Freedom Communications was valued at $2 billion.
 That October, a majority interest in Freedom Communications was sold to a group of investors led by the Blackstone Group and Providence Equity Partners.
 Through a stock arrangement, the Hoiles family descendants retained control of the board.
-The private equity firms received a management fee off the company’s gross revenue.
+The private equity firms received a management fee from the company's gross revenue.
 The family sold a 40% stake for $470 million, which allowed some members to cash out.
 As part of this transaction, Freedom had acquired substantial debt.

 In 2006, Freedom purchased WCWN from The Tribune Company for $17 million.
 In spring of 2009, amid the Great Recession, Freedom Communications instituted furloughs for all employees nationwide, followed by a permanent 5% pay cut starting in July 2009.
 On September 1, 2009, Freedom Communications went into a Chapter 11 bankruptcy reorganization.
 The company left bankruptcy on April 30, 2010, under the ownership of investment firms Alden Global Capital, Angelo, Gordon & Co. and Luxor Capital Group.
 Lenders to the company also retained a stake in Freedom.
-Thus, the Holies family lost control of the business after sixty years of ownership.
+Thus, the Hoiles family lost control of the business after sixty years of ownership.

 On November 2, 2011, Freedom sold its entire television division to Sinclair Broadcast Group for $385 million in a move to eliminate the company's debt.
 The sale was completed on April 2, 2012.
 Freedom began selling the majority of its newspaper portfolio in 2012.
+The Seymour Tribune was sold to Home News Enterprises in January.
 Four papers in the Midwest were sold to Ohio Community Media, an affiliate of the private equity firm Versa Capital Management, in May.
-The Clovis News Journal and other newspapers in New Mexico were sold to Stevenson Newspapers.
-Freedom papers in Texas were sold to AIM Media Texas.
+In June, the Clovis News Journal and two other newspapers in New Mexico were sold to Clovis Media, Inc. Freedom papers in Texas were sold to AIM Media Texas in June.
 Its Florida and North Carolina papers were sold to Halifax Media Group.